Kukuri-Dev/Kukuri-Tavern/README.md

 - Dont forgot to switch to the (`Release, x64`)

 ## Database
-Database that we currently use is MySQL, We will change it later
+Database that we currently use is SQLite3 (With sqlpp11 lib)

 ## Todo
 - [X] Change the Database